macrintr/StitchEM/README.md

 License
 -------
+Released under the latest General Public License.

 How to use
 ----------
 The pipeline acts in two phases to align serial electron microscopy images.
-It generates a "rough" affine alignment (using MATLAB), then provides a final piecewise affine alignment (using TrakEM2 in FIJI).
+It generates a "rough" affine alignment (using feature matching in MATLAB), then provides a final piecewise affine alignment (using cross correlation with TrakEM2 in FIJI).

 Authors
 -------